 The transmitter should begin transmission by turning on the RF power at slot start.

 The transmitter should be turned off after the last bit of the transmission packet has left the transmitting unit.
 This event must occur within the slots allocated for own transmission.
-The default length of a transmission occupies one (1) slot.
-The slot access is performed as shown in Fig. A2-1.
+The slot access is performed as described in Annex 1 § 5.2.2.

-Figure A2-1

-Slot Access

 3.1.6 Slot state